pabs3/gnome-extension-show-ip/README.md

 # Show IP

-This GNOME extension simply shows the current private IP in gnome shell status drop-down if Network Manager is used.
+This GNOME extension simply shows the current private IP in GNOME shell status drop-down if Network Manager is used.
 It has a popup menu to select manually the network device to display if several are activated on the machine.
 It supports both IPv4 and IPv6.
 Possibility to display public IP.
 Button for